-Your QuickStart provides key information for how we invest for you.
+Your QuickStart provides key information that helps determine how we invest for you.
 It leads to a personalized investment strategy in which we recommend a mix of stocks, fixed income securities and money market assets to help achieve your goals.

 What Do We Look For In An Investment?